victen18/Machine-learning/README.md

 # Machine-learning in Python and R

-I have created codes for the following models, it can be used as reference for already known ML and help out for Newbies to learn from scratch.
+I have created codes for the following models:

 1.Simple Linear Regression